federico-moretti/canvas-free-drawing/README.md

 # Canvas Free Drawing

-Simple and straightforward package and APIs that allows you to draw on a canvas html element.
+Simple and straightforward package that allows you to free draw on a canvas html element.

 ## Features